percona/everest-doc/docs/use/RestoreBackup.md

 Restoring to the same cluster is useful in the following scenarios:

-- **When restoring from a Point-in-time recovery (PITR) timestamp**: Currently, PITR doesn't support restoration to a new database, making the same cluster restoration essential.
 - **For faster recovery**: It's typically quicker to restore data to an existing database as it eliminates the need for creating a new database deployment.
 - **Database consistency:** Maintains the same database ID, configurations, and dependencies, ensuring consistency within the existing environment.